romkatv/powerlevel10k/README.md

 Transient prompt makes it much easier to copy-paste series of commands from the terminal scrollback.

 *Tip*: If you enable transient prompt, take advantage of two-line prompt.
 You'll get the benefit of extra space for typing commands without the usual drawback of reduced scrollback density.
+Sparse prompt (with an empty line before prompt) also works great in combination with transient prompt.

 ### Current directory that just works